Abhijeet-109/Prodigy-InfoTech_Internship/README.md

 - JavaScript (Vanilla JS)

 ## 📂 Project Structure
+root/

+index.html
-├── index.html <-- Main landing page linking to all tasks ├── Task 1 Responsive Landing Page/
+Main landing page linking to all tasks

+Task 1 - Responsive Landing Page/
+Contains files for the responsive landing page project

-├── Task 2 Stopwatch Web Application/
+Task 2 - Stopwatch Web Application/
+Contains files for the stopwatch app

-├── Task 3 Tic-Tac-Toe Web Application/
+Task 3 - Tic-Tac-Toe Web Application/
+Contains files for the Tic-Tac-Toe game

-├── Task 4 Personal Portfolio/
+Task 4 - Personal Portfolio/
+Contains files for the portfolio website

-└── Task 5 Weather App/
+Task 5 - Weather App/
+Contains files for the weather app

 ## 🔗 How to View the Projects